pachterlab/colosseum/README.md

 ### Setting up the Arduino
 We use the Arduino CNC shield to allow for up to three fraction collectors to be controlled from a computer.

-The software is configured to run the stepper motors with 200 steps per revolution at 1/32 microstepping, which translates to 6400 steps per rotation.
-To configure this, it is necessary to add 3 jumpers between the M0, M1 and M2 pins of the Arduino CNC shield.
+The software is configured to run the stepper motors with 200 steps per revolution at 1/4 microstepping, which translates to 800 steps per rotation.
+To configure this, it is necessary to add a jumper between the M1 pin of the Arduino CNC shield.
 More information about microstepping can be found in the product page for the DRV8825 Stepper Motor Driver, which is used by the CNC shield.
-See the build videos for more detail. (*)

 The Arduino should be flashed with the arduino_serialCOM_v0.1.ino sketch, available in the SOFTWARE/ folder. (*)